Japan, Tokyo

 2. By Shuttle Bus from Shinjuku

-If you don’t want to change hotel, there is a shuttle bus from Shinjuku that will get you to the resort around 9AM.
+If you don’t want to change hotels, there is a shuttle bus from Shinjuku that will get you to the resort around 9AM.
 Book the shuttle bus here.
 However it’s only a one-way transfer, so on the way back you can take the local train.

 Where to stay when visiting Tokyo Disney Resort